-Similarly to other NYA programs, NYA Next will begin with several months of preparation and assignments completed by Participants in their home community.
-Then in July Participants will travel to Ottawa to take part in a week long orientation camp that will focus on providing a foundation of skills and a framework to equip Participants for their experience on summer placement.
+Similarly to other NYA programs, NYA Next begins with several months of preparation and assignments completed by Participants in their home community.
+In July Participants will travel to Ottawa to take part in a week-long orientation camp that will focus on providing a foundation of skills and a framework to equip them for their experience on summer placement.
 After Orientation participants will move to Algonquin College where they will spend the next five weeks.
-Here Participants will live in student housing and will experience an environment similar to that of a post-secondary student.
-Participants will also take part in two multi-day trips while on summer placement: one to a Provincial park and the other to a nearby city.
-Participants will then conclude their summer with a Re-Orientation that will serve as a culmination of their learning, before returning their home communities to share their experiences with their communities, families, and friends.
+Here Participants live in student housing and will experience an environment similar to a post-secondary student.
+Participants will also take part in two multi-day trips while on summer placement: one to a Provincial Park and the other to a nearby city.
+Participants conclude their summer with a Re-Orientation that will serve as a culmination of their learning, before returning their home communities to share their experiences with their communities, families, and friends.

 NYA Next emphasizes the construction trades in response to the growing number of skilled trades jobs available in the North and the interests and career aspirations of many program alumni.
 Participants will undergo offerings facilitated by Algonquin College staff providing foundational learning in various areas of the construction trades.
 Beyond the in-class learning that takes place at the college, many practical lessons are learned by participants through living in student accommodations, experiencing campus life and receiving a glimpse of what is involved in being a post-secondary student.
 This wonderful opportunity was a great way for the Participants to become comfortable with the idea of going away for school and overcoming any hesitation or reservations they may have had.